supergreenlab/SuperGreenLive2/README.md

 So that's the point of this, take a pic every 10 minutes, then compile all those pics into videos, daily and weekly.

-One of the thing with movements, is they can allow to spot something wrong before is shows up.
+One of the thing with movements, is they can allow to spot something wrong before it shows up.

 In normal conditions, the plant kind of "breathes", as seen in this [timelapse](https://www.instagram.com/p/BvMcC_oH94E/).